VincentG1234/VincentG1234/README.md

 ## About Me

 Hello!
 I'm an enthusiastic student passionate about the intersection of **computer science, economics, and applied mathematics**.
 My interests lie in areas such as **machine learning**, where these disciplines converge.
+I aspire to become a **Data Scientist / ML Engineer**

 Currently, I am pursuing my studies at **ENSAE Paris**, alongside a **Master 2 in Data Science (Double Degree)**.
 This repository serves as a brief showcase of my projects and skills.